tsanket8329/DSA-Practise/README.md

 The program processes multiple queries to perform operations on boxes.
 It supports creating, copying, comparing, and displaying box details dynamically.
 This project is useful for understanding classes, encapsulation, and operator overloading in C++.
+It supports operations like creating, updating, comparing, copying, and printing boxes.
+The design ensures clean encapsulation and modular code structure.
+Input-driven execution makes it suitable for competitive programming practice.